History of Everton F.C.: David Moyes era (2002–2013)

 The 2010–11 season began with Everton in poor form.
 They failed to win a league game until October, and had been knocked out of the League Cup by Brentford.
 However, by the end of that month, the situation had stabilised and they were seventh in the table.
-Patchy league form ensued through to the new year, but a highlight was an FA Cup 5th Round win at Chelsea.
+Patchy league form ensued through to the new year, but one highlight was an FA Cup 5th round win at Chelsea.
 A run of only three defeats in 18 league games ensured that the club would have its seemingly customary strong finish to the season and by mid-April the club was in seventh in the league, one point behind Liverpool.
-Everton would go on to finish seventh that season with 54 points, being everton's lowest points tally from five years.
+Everton would go on to finish seventh that season with 54 points, being Everton's lowest points tally from five years.

 The 2011–12 season saw Everton get off to their now customary sluggish start, and were struggling in 16th place at the beginning of November.
 The turn of the year, and the signing of Nikica Jelavić from Rangers, saw fortunes improve dramatically, however.
 The club embarked on a sequence of only two defeats in 17 League and Cup matches, including wins over Manchester City, Chelsea and Tottenham.
 Everton also found themselves in an all-Merseyside FA Cup Semi-final for the right to play Tottenham or Chelsea in the final at Wembley.
 After taking the lead through a Jelavić goal, Everton were pegged back in the second half and conceded a late winner to end their Cup run for the season.
 This reverse not withstanding, it was Jelavić's goals (nine in 13 appearances since his transfer) that helped secure only four defeats in the last 24 league games, and a seventh-place finish, ahead of Liverpool for the first time in eight seasons.

 Everton started the 2012–13 season strongly, losing only one of their first 11 league games by the middle of November, and if the previous seasons games were taken into account, they had lost only three of the previous 29 league games since January.
 A hotly contested derby match at Goodison ended in a 2–2 draw, with Everton fighting back from two goals down.
 By the start of the new year, Everton had consolidated their position as genuine Champions League place contenders sitting in fifth position, having lost only three of the first 24 league matches of the season.
 Form stumbled somewhat post-Christmas winning only one of six league matches between January and February, hampering their Champions League objectives.
-The club reached the quarter-finals of the FA Cup and appeared to be well positioned for a third semi-final in the past five seasons, but they were surprised by Wigan Athletic at home.
-League form improved after this reverse, however, and a run of three successive victories, including a home win against champions Manchester City, maintained the club's challenge for European qualification.
+The club reached the quarter-finals of the FA Cup and appeared to be well positioned for a third semi-final in the past five seasons, but they were surprised by eventual winners Wigan Athletic at home.
+League form improved after this defeat, however, and a run of three successive victories, including a home win against champions Manchester City, maintained the club's challenge for European qualification.